 5 Delicious Ways to Use Your Food Scraps

-The current COVID-19 crisis is changing all of our daily lives, including our shopping habits.
+The recent COVID-19 restrictions are changing all of our daily lives, including our shopping habits.

 Gone are the ultra-convenient trips to pick up something you fancy at the last minute — instead, we have to make infrequent visits to buy our essentials.